Landscape ArchitectJob Description, Salary, Career Path, and Trends

 The world of architecture involves so much more than designing the form and function of buildings.
 Typically an equal amount of attention needs to be paid to each building’s surroundings and how they look, function, and complement the project as a whole.

-Landscape Architects specialize in a building’s surroundings.
+Landscape architects specialize in a building’s surroundings.
 Beyond simply deciding where plants or fountains should be, these professionals are licensed and trained in the design and planning of outdoor spaces in their entirety.
-The scope of a Landscape Architect’s responsibilities includes gardens, plantings, pools, walkways, stormwater management, and much more.
+The scope of a landscape architect’s responsibilities includes gardens, plantings, pools, walkways, stormwater management, and much more.
 The job is more than making the outside of a structure or building complex look attractive.

-Landscape Architects need collaboration skills.
+Landscape architects need collaboration skills.
 They often work in concert with other architects on related buildings, harmonizing each project with the overall character of the location.
-Landscape Architects also work hand-in-hand with government officials to ensure compliance with local regulations and standards.
+Landscape architects also work hand-in-hand with government officials to ensure compliance with local regulations and standards.

-Typical Duties and Responsibilities
+Typical duties and responsibilities

-- Design landscape proposals using drafting software and by hand when necessary
+Design landscape proposals using drafting software and by hand when necessary

-- Interact and consult with clients and maintain client relationships
+Interact and consult with clients and maintain client relationships

-- Confer with government officials to ensure compliance of local regulations and standards
+Confer with government officials to ensure compliance of local regulations and standards

-- Collaborate with a team in the creation and completion of projects
+Collaborate with a team in the creation and completion of projects

-- Prepare proposal documents and assist in client presentations
+Prepare proposal documents and assist in client presentations

-- Work closely with vendors and subcontractors to ensure quality deliverables
+Work closely with vendors and subcontractors to ensure quality deliverables

-Education and Background
+Education and experience